INCF/neuroshapes/README.md

 * [Krembil Centre for Neuroinformatics](https://www.camh.ca/en/science-and-research/institutes-and-centres/krembil-centre-for-neuroinformatics)

 # Formats and standards
 All schemas in this repository conform to the [W3C SHACL recommendation](https://www.w3.org/TR/shacl) and are serialized using [JSON-LD](https://www.w3.org/TR/2014/REC-json-ld-20140116/).
-For practical reasons, the defined schemas are combined in an envelop (an ontology actually) that conforms to [Nexus KG schema format](https://bbp-nexus.epfl.ch/dev/schema-documentation/documentation/shacl-schemas.html#shacl-schemas).

 ## Testing shapes with examples